-- Recourse to arbitration is based exclusively on the will of the parties, so that the basis of arbitration is to be found in the agreement of the parties who establish it to settle a dispute existing between them. - Consent: Three typical modalities known respectively as arbitration commitment, arbitration agreement and arbitration clause. - An arbitration commitment: an ad hoc international agreement entered by the parties after a dispute has arisen between them, exclusively for the purpose of settling the dispute by arbitration. - Arbitration agreement: Treaties, usually multilateral, whose purpose is precisely the peaceful settlement of disputes that may arise between the parties in the future, and which provide for compulsory recourse to arbitration. - Arbitration Clause: In addition, many bilateral and multilateral treaties relating to various matters contain an "arbitration clause" providing for the submission to arbitration of some or all disputes that may arise in the future in connection with the interpretation or application of the treaty. - The jurisdiction is based on the consent of the States parties to the dispute and is limited to the exercise of the functions assigned to it.
+- ➤ Recourse to arbitration is based exclusively on the will of the parties, so that the basis of arbitration is to be found in the agreement of the parties who establish it to settle a dispute existing between them. - Consent: three typical modalities known respectively as: arbitration commitment; arbitration agreement; and arbitration clause. - Arbitration commitment: an ad hoc international agreement entered by the parties after a dispute has arisen between them, exclusively for the purpose of settling the dispute by arbitration. - Arbitration agreement: treaties, usually multilateral, whose purpose is precisely the peaceful settlement of disputes that may arise between the parties in the future, and which provide for compulsory recourse to arbitration. - Arbitration clause: many bilateral and multilateral treaties relating to various matters contain an "arbitration clause" providing for the submission to arbitration of some or all disputes that may arise in the future in connection with the interpretation or application of the treaty. - The jurisdiction is based on the consent of the states parties to the dispute and is limited to the exercise of the functions assigned to it.